Editor’s Note: This post was originally written in 2020 and has been updated with the help of writer, Jessie Boyd.

+Like your morning coffee with a side of adventure?
 The early snowmobiler catches the bacon with Canadian Wilderness Adventure’s (CWA) Yukon Breakfast.
 Heading out at 8 AM, this backcountry tour on Sproatt Mountain takes you up to a rustic cabin overlooking a snow-covered lake for a skillet-style breakfast.
 Sizzling on the wood-fired stove is Canadian back bacon, Yukon gold taters, scrambled eggs with sauteed onions, bell peppers and cheddar cheese melting on top.
 And don’t forget the pancakes with real maple syrup served with cowboy coffee.

 You can also choose whether you head out via snowmobile or snowcat.
 What’s a snowcat?
 Imagine a small cabin set atop a pair of tracks, the going’s slow but it’s a novel experience.
 It’s a good option for families, or for those who might struggle with handling a snowmobile.